Purplecannon/footnote/WeeklyProgres.md

 - Set up database configurations for DigitalOcean Cluster
 - Connected the database in database.js
-- Set up all USERS, PROJECTS, and ANNOTATIONS tables
 - Implemented createTables(), clearTables(), userCreate(), userLogin() in users.js
-- Initilize table set up in app.js
+- Set up and initialized all USERS, PROJECTS, and ANNOTATIONS tables in app.js

 #### Catherine Jin